Comprehensive Invention Harvesting, Selection, and IP Protection Decisions Best Practices

 - Use of intellectual property valuation scorecards

-- Key methods and factors used for patent portfolio pruning and patent divestment
+- Key strategies and factors used for patent portfolio pruning and patent divestment

 Reports are available in a variety of configurations and segmentations such as industry, R&D intensity, revenue, and patent volume..